tanc7/Linux-NordVPN-ConnectPlus/README.md

 **In other words, if you were allowed to touch the private cloud.
 You got owned by a three letter agency.**

-If you are some God-fearing, Sieg-Heiling, White Nationalist and Alt-Right self-hating nutcase that loves the taste of mayonaise, and you do not use a alternative to what I just warned you about, you are a stupid ass that earned your spot in prison.
-Take what I am telling you with more than a grain of salt, and put more effort into covering your tracks.
-I am doing this because you're my customer, and this is what you paid me to tell you.
-Technically, I failed you if you got caught up.

 Here is a good example of a alternative to the oppressor's military-industrial IT complex, it is a similar service to Amazon AWS but it's provided by a offshore entity and they accept bitcoin (they are in fact, Bulgarian-owned): https://www.superbithost.com/offshore-bitcoin-vps/linux/russia

 Make sure you pre-plan the process.
 Figure out what distro of Linux you want to host and install in the alt-cloud.
 Figure out if it smoothly configures Shadowsocks, Wireguard, OpenVPN, SSL-Tunnel, and Tor obfs4 relays properly.
 And always procure vital services from a country that has "strained diplomatic ties" with Big Brother.
 The more unwilling or resistant to law enforcement cooperation/coercion the entity/country is, the longer it takes for the Feds to gain any reasonable or workable amount of intelligence about you.